November 2003 - Attitude is Everything

 In this article, we will share some of the basic personality traits from our Personality Game as well as tips for making a choice to operate from the positive of your attitude.

 Each person has a basic personality trait in our Personality Game called their "Attitude."
-There are seven of these: Skeptic, Idealist, Stoic, Spiritualist, Cynic, Realist and Pragmatist.
+There are seven of these: Skeptic, Idealist, Stoic, Visionary, Cynic, Realist and Pragmatist.

 A person with a Skeptic attitude does not believe things they are told or as others might believe.
 Before they go along with something, they must check it out for themselves.